sonic-net/sonic-swss/doc/code-coverage.md

 1. Create a new DVS if necessary.
 (This is only needed for the first module in each batch, and for some specific modules which require it)
     - Implemented in `tests/conftest.py::manage_dvs`
 2. Run the next test module in the batch
 3. Send a `SIGKILL` to all processes inside the DVS to generated `.gcda` files for the module.
-Archive these files to `/tmp/gcov/` inside the DVS.
+If `.gcda` files already exist, new coverage information will be appended to the existing files.
     - Implemented in `tests/conftest.py::dvs`
 5. Cleanup/restart the DVS to prepare for the next module.
     - Implemented in `tests/conftest.py::manage_dvs`